dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 how much it verifies, what techniques it uses to perform verification, and what information it produces about the verification process.

-* `-dafnyVerify:<n>` - turn verification of the program on or off.
+* `-dafnyVerify:<n>` [discouraged] - turn verification of the program on or off.
 The value of `<n>` can be any of the following.

   * `0` - stop after type checking.

   * `1` - continue on to verification and compilation.

-* `-verifyAllModules` - verify modules that come from include directives.
+* `--verify-included-files` (was `-verifyAllModules`) - verify modules that come from include directives.

   By default, Dafny only verifies files explicitly listed on the command
   line: if `a.dfy` includes `b.dfy`, a call to `Dafny a.dfy` will detect and report verification errors from `a.dfy` but not from `b.dfy`.

-  With this flag, Dafny will instead verify everything: all input modules and all their transitive dependencies.
+  With this option, Dafny will instead verify everything: all input modules and all their transitive dependencies.
 This way `Dafny a.dfy` will verify `a.dfy` and all files that it includes (here `b.dfy`), as well all files that these files include, etc.

-  Running Dafny with `-verifyAllModules` on the file containing your main result is a good way to ensure that all its dependencies verify.
+  Running Dafny with this option on the file containing your main result is a good way to ensure that all its dependencies verify.

 * `-separateModuleOutput` - output verification results for each module